facebook/zstd/lib/README.md

   strategies.
 In environments where the higher compression levels aren't used, it is possible to exclude all but the fastest strategy with `ZSTD_LIB_EXCLUDE_COMPRESSORS_DFAST_AND_UP=1`.
 (Note that this will change the behavior of the default compression level.)
+Or if you want to retain the default compressor as well, you can set `ZSTD_LIB_EXCLUDE_COMPRESSORS_GREEDY_AND_UP=1`, at the cost of an additional ~20KB or so.

   For squeezing the last ounce of size out, you can also define `ZSTD_NO_INLINE`, which disables inlining, and `ZSTD_STRIP_ERROR_STRINGS`,